Maintenance

 Start a scavenge in the Admin UI

-Each node in a cluster has its own independent database.
+Each node in a cluster has its own independent copy of the database.
 As such, when you run a scavenge, you need to issue a scavenge request to each node.
 The scavenges can be run concurrently, but can also be run in series to spread the load.

 Stopping a scavenge